 From the moment you walk through the imposing gateway emblazoned with the arms of Sir Rice Mansel, it’s clear this was the home of a gentry family looking to be movers and shakers in the prosperous years of the 16th century.

 Sir Rice’s relatively humble south range, used as a farmhouse for about 200 years until 1954, is still intact.
-But his son Edward’s extravagant south range, with its two-storey hall and elegant long gallery with stupendous sea views, now lies in ruins.
+But his son Edward’s extravagant east range, with its two-storey hall and elegant long gallery with stupendous sea views, now lies in ruins.

 Outside the courtyard are the remains of an immense dovecote with 300 nests.
 This was partly to provide the castle with year-round fresh meat – and partly just to show off.
 Remarkably Oxwich is still owned by descendants of the Mansel family.